 How do you get people to sign up for your mailing list?

 Give away a piece of exclusive content that they can only get by joining your mailing list!
 For nonfiction authors, maybe a piece of educational material.
 For fiction authors, maybe an exclusive scene or bonus content.

-Should I use a separate Author page on Facebook, or my personal account?
+Should I use a separate Author page on Facebook or my personal account?
 How often should I post on my Facebook page?

-You should create and use a separate page, both because it’s easier to tailor the content to be slightly more professional than your person page is and because you have no access to analytical data on a personal page.
+You should create and use a separate page, both because it’s easier to tailor the content to be slightly more professional than your personal page is and because you have no access to analytical data on a personal page.
 Post to your professional page 2-3 times per week – don’t force it, if you don’t have anything to say, and don’t over-commit yourself to an overwhelming post schedule.